 The reality of budgetary pressures is not new to Safety departments.
 Especially during economic slowdowns when executives focus in on cutting costs, it has always been vital for safety professionals to be able to justify their activities.

-Aside from budget pressures, being able to demonstrate the value and the impact of your safety programs are crucial to help build momentum and support for future initiatives.
+Aside from budget pressures, being able to demonstrate the value and the impact of your safety programs is crucial to help build momentum and support for future initiatives.
 Without the support of executive management, supervisors, and employees, safety programs will not reach their full wide-ranging impacts or help drive a cultural shift.
 One of the most effective ways to gain this kind of company-wide buy-in is to be able to demonstrate the effectiveness of previous programs and building upon that success.

 Let’s take a deeper look into the challenges that safety professionals face when trying to define success and outline best practices to help you demonstrate the value of the companies safety programs and initiatives.